Boltjazz/Boltjazz/README.md

 I am a Fourth-year Computer Science undergraduate at Bharati Vidyapeeth Deemed to be University.

-👉 Full Stack Developer with hands in Cybersecurity.
+👉 Full Stack Developer and Cybersecurity enthusiast.

 👉 Proficient in web development, Data Structures, Linux, AI/ML, Cybersecurity, JS and Python.